transparency-dev/static-ct/deployment/live/gcp/test/README.md

 define a test environment to run the SCTFE, backed by Trillian Tessera.

 At a high level, this environment consists of:
-- Spanner DB
+- One Spanner instance with two databases:
+  - one for Tessera
+  - one for deduplication
-- GCS Bucket
+- A GCS Bucket
-- VM to run the code

 ## Manual deployment

-This

 First authenticate via `gcloud` as a principle with sufficient ACLs for the project: